Subchorionic hemorrhage is a common cause of vaginal bleeding in pregnancy.

 So, if you are planning an IVF cycle in the coming weeks or months, please reach out and we can talk more about adding acupuncture before and after your transfer.
 We are available via email, phone, or through our website.
 We look forward to hearing from you and good luck with your cycle!

-Mother warming is a treatment given to women in their postpartum time to support recovery from birth.
-Mother warming also helps to increase energy, and support healthy milk supply.
 Mother warming is usually done as part of the Chinese Tradition of “Sitting the Month.”
 This is a system of postpartum recovery involving a full month of staying in bed, nutritional recommendations, and herbal supplements.
 While that does sound a bit strict, postpartum recovery is often overlooked in planning for a new baby.
 Women are praised for “bouncing back” quickly, but this can come at an overall cost to health and wellbeing and we believe there is something to be gleaned from revisiting this tradition, modernizing it, and making it your own.

 The process of mother warming is very simple: Moxa, dried mugwort, is burned near the skin and warms specific acupuncture points.
 This supports the healing process and feels absolutely wonderful to the mother receiving it Mother warming is typically done at least once in the days and weeks after birth and often continued throughout the postpartum time.